ArjunRAj77/ArjunRAj77/README.md

 ##  💗 Main Projects

-Its classfied.
+It's classfied.
 JK, I will update this later.

 ## 🍿 Small Static websites
 Bored of the large complex projects?, simple static webapps are here for the rescue.
 Most of the sites are pretty basic on the functionality perspective.